Dotnet to Fidelity Concurrency

 We have been working on the Fidelity framework for a while, and it’s been a journey to find the right balance of familiar conventions with new capabilities.
 Nowhere is that more apparent than in the async/task/actor models for concurrent programming.

-The Iceberg Model: Familiar on the Surface, Revolutionary Underneath
+The Iceberg Model: Familiar on the Surface, Different Underneath

-Think of Fidelity’s concurrency model as an iceberg.
-Above the waterline, it looks remarkably similar to what you already know:
+Think of our Fidelity concurrency model as an iceberg.
+Above the waterline, it looks similar to what you already know:

 let processData = async {